ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 For example: `znc.in/server-time`.

-In cases if the domain name contains non-ASCII characters, punycode MUST be used, e.g. `xn--e1afmkfd.org/foo`.
+In cases where the prefix contains non-ASCII characters, punycode MUST be used, e.g. `xn--e1afmkfd.org/foo`.

 Vendor-Specific capabilities should be submitted to the IRCv3 working group for consideration.